FedericoComoglio/FedericoComoglio/README.md

 <h3><b>About me</b></h3>

 <p>I'm an R developer on a mission to digitalize (re)insurance.
 I'm also a genomics data scientist and entrepreneur tackling fundamental questions in biomedicine.
-I describe myself as a generalist and I enjoy breaking communication barriers.
+A generalist who enjoys breaking communication barriers.
 Lifelong learner.

 I believe that: